-In 2017. the Business Booster program was launched to in the agriculture sector.
-After to help participants refine their business plans, mitigate financial and operational constraints, rapidly prototype new products and services, and prepare to meet potential investors.
+In 2017, the Business Booster program was launched to accelerate the growth of small and medium enterprises (SMEs) in the agriculture sector.
+After a rigorous screening process, agribusinesses are selected for two week-long 'Boot Camps' which offer mentorship and coaching to help participants refine their business plans, mitigate financial and operational constraints, rapidly prototype new products and services, and prepare to meet potential investors.

-The Business Booster program like-minded entrepreneurs, and
+The Business Booster program facilitates links with local and international investors, fostering relationships between businesses, like-minded entrepreneurs, and across industries.